Remove Directory in Linux: How to Delete Files and Folders

 rmdir -vPrint the information that the specified directory was deleted.

-To use these commands for VPS management, connect to your remote server using an SSH client or Terminal.
+To use these commands for VPS management, connect to your remote server using an SSH client, Terminal, or Hostinger’s Browser terminal.
 Then, execute the commands from the application.

 How to Remove an Empty Directory Using the rmdir Command